Roarw/PlaygroundNetAPI/README.md

 If the database migration tool is not installed yet, install it by opening the package manager and running the command:

 __dotnet tool install --global dotnet-ef__

+It is also a good idea to update the migration tool if it is already installed:

+__dotnet tool update --global dotnet-ef__

+To check for succesful installation you can run:

+__dotnet ef__